Registration for SWRM 2021 is now open!

 SUNDAY, October 31

-Safety Workshop: Chemical Safety in High Schools (2 hours)
+Safety Workshop: Chemical Health and Safety in Undergraduate Institutions (4 hours)

 Career Workshop: Finding Your Pathway (4 hours total)